 Germany's Economy Suffers Biggest Quarterly Drop On Record

 Economic output in Germany — the powerhouse of Europe — shrank during this year's second quarter by 10.1% compared with the same period last year.
-That double-digit downturn is the steepest since that country's Federal Statistical Office began tracking quarterly economic data half a century ago.
+That double-digit downturn is the steepest since that country's Federal Statistical Office began tracking quarterly economic data a half-century ago.

 "It's an astounding figure — minus 10.1%," writes Henrik Böhme, an economic analyst for German state broadcaster DW.
-"Never before in Germany's post-war history has the country's economy slumped as sharply as in the second quarter of 2020."
+"Never before in Germany's postwar history has the country's economy slumped as sharply as in the second quarter of 2020."

 The historic slump, which surpasses a 9% contraction forecast by economists polled by Reuters, occurred during a pandemic in which more than 200,000 Germans — a little over 0.2% of the nation's 84 million inhabitants — have been confirmed infected by the coronavirus, according to Johns Hopkins University's pandemic tracking website.